happyf-weallareeuropean/cC/readme.md

 easy to setup for devs.

-a free open source chatgpt chromium extension(tempermonkey) + hammerspoon, tts locally use macos build in diverse nature voices.
+a free open source chatgpt chromium extension(tempermonkey. safari or webkit base i not try it would work or not but u can try it, whatever what would more complax then on chromium i guess) + hammerspoon, tts locally use macos build in diverse nature voices.

 ChatGPT-related extensions and tools that offer real-time read-aloud features, particularly suitable for macOS.